Associated Faculty

 She holds degrees from Yale University, Yale School of Forestry and Environmental Studies, and George Mason University.

-Direlle R. Calica, JD, Institute for Tribal Government (she/her)
+Direlle R. Calica, JD (she/her), Institute for Tribal Government

 Direlle Calica is a citizen of the Confederated Tribes of Warm Springs.
 She is of Warm Springs, Wasco, Yakama, Molalla, and Snoqualamie tribal descent.
 She is the owner and managing partner of Kanim Associates LLC, which is a Native American-, women-, and veteran-owned company located in Oregon with an office in Colorado.
 Kanim Associates LLC provides environmental, energy, entrepreneur, and art/culture expertise services to tribal, government, professional, and organizational clients.